-Antarctic krill oil has a exceptionally high astaxanthin content when compared to other products.
-Apart from its beneficial properties for health, this also has an additional advantage, which is the fact that the oil is absolutely stable and it protects from oxidation.
+Antarctic krill oil has an exceptionally high astaxanthin content when compared to other products.
+Apart from its beneficial properties for health, this also has an additional advantage, which is the fact that the oil is absolutely stable and it protects against oxidation.

 It has a new flavonoid (scientists call it “Sampalis”), a substance that is normally found in plants and which has a strong antioxidant effect.

-Phospholipids are the building blocks of cell membranes, they regulate the cell transport by working as ‘guardians’.
-They protect cell membranes from the free radicals attack.
-This unique relation between phospholipids and omega-3 fatty acids from krill oil makes it easier for fatty acids molecules to go through the intestine walls.
+Phospholipids are the building blocks of the cell membranes, they regulate the cell transport by working as ‘guardians’.
+They protect the cell membranes from the attack of the free radicals.
+This unique relationship between phospholipids and omega-3 fatty acids from krill oil makes it easier for the fatty acids molecules to go through the intestine walls.

-Krill also has clear advantages over convential krill oils in a series of important aspects
+Krill also has clear advantages over conventional krill oils in a series of important aspects

 Krill oil comes from a small crustacean, similar to a shrimp, that can be found in the Antarctic waters and that makes up a large part of the aquatic population.
 It is the prey of several species such as penguins, whales, fish, and other animals.